bmeyer99/cc_preflight_check/README.md

 # AWS CloudFormation Pre-flight Check Script for Cortex XDR Template

+**README Version:** 2.0
+**Based on Script Version:** (Corresponds to the Python script generated on May 16, 2025) **Current Date:** May 16, 2025

 ## 1. Overview

-This Python script (`cfn_preflight_check.py`) is designed to perform **pre-flight checks** *before* deploying the Cortex XDR AWS CloudFormation template (referred to as `connectors_aws_cf-d33f925f6195475daf212fdc8b1919e2-1747407759.yml`, hereafter "the Cfn template").
-Its primary purpose is to identify potential IAM permission issues and missing prerequisites, thereby reducing CloudFormation stack deployment failures.
+This Python script (`cfn_preflight_check.py`) serves as a **pre-flight check mechanism** designed to be executed *before* deploying the Cortex XDR AWS CloudFormation template (specifically, the template like `connectors_aws_cf-d33f925f6195475daf212fdc8b1919e2-1747407759.yml`, hereafter "the Cfn template").
+Its core function is to proactively identify potential IAM permission insufficiencies and missing prerequisite resources.
+By doing so, it aims to significantly reduce the likelihood of CloudFormation stack deployment failures, leading to smoother and more predictable infrastructure provisioning.

-The script analyzes the Cfn template, attempts to determine the necessary IAM permissions for creating the defined resources, and then simulates whether a specified IAM principal (the one that would deploy the stack) possesses these permissions.
-It also checks for the existence of key prerequisite resources defined as parameters in the Cfn template.
+The script **dynamically analyzes** the provided Cfn template to understand what AWS resources it intends to create or modify.
+It then simulates whether a specified IAM principal (the one designated to deploy the Cfn stack) possesses the necessary permissions for these operations.

-**Current Date of Generation:** May 16, 2025

 **Important Note:** This script provides a foundational framework.
-While it aims to be as comprehensive as possible for the provided Cfn template, accurately simulating all IAM permissions for complex CloudFormation templates is a highly involved task.
-Consider this script a powerful starting point that can be iteratively improved.
+While it strives for comprehensive analysis of the provided Cfn template, accurately simulating all IAM permissions for highly complex CloudFormation templates is an inherently involved task.
+This script should be viewed as a powerful starting point that can be iteratively enhanced and adapted.

 ## 2. Purpose

-The main goals of this pre-flight check script are:

-1.  **Permission Verification:** To simulate and verify that the IAM user/role intending to deploy the CloudFormation stack possesses the required permissions to create and configure all the AWS resources defined within the template.
-2.  **Prerequisite Validation:** To check for the existence and correct configuration of any external AWS resources that the CloudFormation template relies upon (e.g., an existing IAM role referenced in the `OutpostRoleArn` parameter that will be part of a trust policy).
-3.  **Reduce Deployment Failures:** By identifying potential permission issues or missing prerequisites beforehand, this script aims to reduce the likelihood of CloudFormation stack deployment failures.

-## 3. How the Script Works

-The script executes the following main steps:

-1.  **Argument Parsing:** Accepts command-line arguments such as the path to the Cfn template, the ARN of the IAM principal that will deploy the stack, the target AWS region, and any Cfn template parameters.
-2.  **AWS Session Initialization:** Sets up a Boto3 session using provided AWS CLI profile (if any) and region.
-3.  **Account ID Retrieval:** Fetches the AWS Account ID of the current context using STS.
-4.  **Parameter Resolution:** Combines CLI-provided parameters with default values from the Cfn template.
-5.  **Template Parsing (`parse_template_and_collect_actions`):**
-    * Loads and parses the specified CloudFormation YAML template.
-    * Iterates through each resource defined in the `Resources` section.
-    * For each resource, it consults the `RESOURCE_ACTION_MAP` (a core dictionary within the script) to find:
-        * A list of generic IAM actions typically required for that resource type.
-        * An ARN pattern used for the simulation.
-        * Specific actions triggered by certain resource properties (e.g., `iam:PassRole` for a Lambda's `Role` property).
-    * It attempts to resolve simple CloudFormation intrinsic functions (`!Ref` to parameters/globals, basic `!Sub`) to make ARNs and resource names more specific for simulation.
-    * Collects a unique set of IAM actions and a set of potential resource ARNs for the simulation.
-    * Identifies prerequisite checks based on template parameters (e.g., the role specified in `OutpostRoleArn`).
-6.  **Prerequisite Checks (`check_prerequisites`):**
-    * Validates the existence of identified prerequisite resources (currently, checks if the IAM role for `OutpostRoleArn` exists).
-7.  **IAM Permission Simulation (`simulate_iam_permissions`):**
-    * Uses the AWS IAM `simulate_principal_policy` API call.
-    * This API call checks if the `--deploying-principal-arn` is allowed to perform the collected `actions` on the collected `resource_arns`.
-    * It can also take `ContextEntries` (e.g., for `sts:ExternalId`) to make the simulation more accurate if policies rely on context keys.
-    * Reports which actions are allowed and which are denied.
-8.  **Summary Reporting:** Provides a summary of whether prerequisite and permission checks passed or failed.
+The primary objectives of this pre-flight check script are:

+1.  **Permission Verification:** To simulate and verify that the IAM user/role intending to deploy the CloudFormation stack (the "deploying principal") possesses the required permissions to create, configure, and manage all AWS resources defined within the Cfn template.
+2.  **Prerequisite Validation:** To check for the existence and correct configuration of any external AWS resources that the CloudFormation template explicitly depends upon through its parameters (e.g., an existing IAM role specified in the `OutpostRoleArn` parameter).
+3.  **Reduce Deployment Failures:** By proactively identifying potential permission gaps or prerequisite issues, this script aims to minimize unexpected errors during the actual CloudFormation stack deployment process.

+## 3. How the Script Works (The Dynamic Analysis Process)

+The script's operation is dynamic, meaning its checks are directly driven by the content of the CloudFormation template you provide.
+Here's a step-by-step breakdown:

+1.  **Argument Parsing & Initialization:**
+    * Accepts command-line arguments: path to the Cfn template, ARN of the deploying IAM principal, target AWS region, and Cfn template parameters.
+    * Initializes a Boto3 AWS session (using your local AWS CLI credentials/profile or instance profile) and required AWS clients (IAM, STS).
+    * Retrieves the AWS Account ID of the context in which the script is running.

+2.  **Parameter Resolution:**
+    * Combines template parameter values passed via the command line with default values specified within the Cfn template itself.
+This resolved set of parameters is used for subsequent steps.

+3.  **CloudFormation Template Analysis (`parse_template_and_collect_actions` function):**
+    * **Loads and Parses:** Reads and parses the specified CloudFormation YAML template.
+    * **Resource Identification:** Iterates through each resource definition in the `Resources` section of the template.
+    * **IAM Action Mapping:** For each identified resource, it consults an internal dictionary (`RESOURCE_ACTION_MAP`).
+This map is crucial and contains:
+        * `generic_actions`: A list of common IAM actions (e.g., `iam:CreateRole`, `s3:CreateBucket`) typically required for that AWS resource type.
+        * `arn_pattern`: A template string for constructing a resource ARN pattern, used in the IAM simulation.
+This pattern often includes placeholders like `{accountId}`, `{region}`, and a resource name placeholder.
+        * `property_actions`: A sub-dictionary mapping specific CloudFormation resource property names (e.g., `ManagedPolicyArns` for an `AWS::IAM::Role`) to the additional IAM actions they trigger (e.g., `iam:AttachRolePolicy`).
+    * **Intrinsic Function Resolution (Basic):** Attempts to resolve simple CloudFormation intrinsic functions within resource properties:
+        * `!Ref` to `AWS::AccountId`, `AWS::Region`, and template parameters.
+        * Basic `!Sub` string substitutions using these resolved values.
+        * Basic `!Join` operations.
+        This resolution helps in making the predicted resource names and ARNs (used in simulation) more specific.
+    * **Action & ARN Collection:** Aggregates a unique set of all identified IAM actions and a set of predicted resource ARN patterns that the deploying principal would need to interact with.
+    * **Prerequisite Identification:** Notes any prerequisite checks required based on resolved template parameters (e.g., the role specified in `OutpostRoleArn`).

+4.  **Prerequisite Resource Checks (`check_prerequisites` function):**
+    * Validates the existence (and potentially basic configuration) of the identified prerequisite resources.
+For instance, it verifies that the IAM role specified by the `OutpostRoleArn` parameter exists.

+5.  **IAM Permission Simulation (`simulate_iam_permissions` function):**
+    * This is the core permission check.
+It uses the AWS IAM `simulate_principal_policy` API.
+    * It queries whether the IAM principal specified by the `--deploying-principal-arn` argument is **allowed** to perform the **collected IAM actions** on the **predicted resource ARN patterns**.
+    * `ContextEntries` can be supplied to the simulation (e.g., for `sts:ExternalId` if provided as a parameter) to make the simulation more accurate if the deploying principal's IAM policies or Service Control Policies (SCPs) rely on specific IAM condition context keys.
+    * The script then reports which actions are allowed and, more importantly, which are denied.

+6.  **Summary Reporting:**
+    * Provides a consolidated summary indicating whether all prerequisite checks passed and whether all simulated IAM permissions were granted.

 ## 4. Requirements

-* **Python 3.x:** (e.g., Python 3.8+)
+* **Python 3.x:** Recommended Python 3.8 or newer.
 * **Boto3 and PyYAML Libraries:**
     ```bash
     pip install boto3 pyyaml
     ```
-* **AWS Credentials for Running the Script:**
+* **AWS Credentials for Script Execution:**
-    * The IAM entity (user or role) running *this pre-flight check script* must have permissions to:
+    * The IAM identity (user or role) that *runs this pre-flight check script* (i.e., your local AWS CLI configured identity or role) needs permissions for:
-        * `iam:SimulatePrincipalPolicy` (or `iam:SimulateCustomPolicy`).
+        * `iam:SimulatePrincipalPolicy` (essential for the permission checks).
-        * `sts:GetCallerIdentity`.
+        * `sts:GetCallerIdentity` (to determine the AWS account ID for ARN construction).
-        * Permissions to describe any prerequisite resources being checked (e.g., `iam:GetRole` to verify the role specified in the `OutpostRoleArn` parameter).
+        * Permissions to describe any prerequisite resources defined in the template and checked by the script (e.g., `iam:GetRole` to verify the role specified in the `OutpostRoleArn` parameter).
-* **CloudFormation Template File:** The Cortex XDR CloudFormation YAML file (`connectors_aws_cf-d33f925f6195475daf212fdc8b1919e2-1747407759.yml`) must be accessible by the script.
+* **CloudFormation Template File:** The target Cortex XDR CloudFormation YAML file (e.g., `connectors_aws_cf-d33f925f6195475daf212fdc8b1919e2-1747407759.yml`) must be accessible by the script.
-* **Deploying Principal ARN:** You must provide the ARN of the IAM user or role that *will actually be used to deploy the CloudFormation stack*.
-The script simulates permissions for this principal.
+* **Deploying Principal ARN:** You **must** provide the ARN of the IAM user or role that *will actually be used to execute the CloudFormation stack deployment*.
+The script simulates permissions *for this specified principal*.

+## 5. Script Parameters and Justification

+The script uses several command-line arguments.
+Understanding why each is needed is key to effective use:

+* `--template-file` (Required)
+    * **Why:** This is the primary input.
+The script needs to read and parse this file to understand *what* AWS resources (IAM roles, S3 buckets, etc.) the CloudFormation template intends to create or modify.
+Without it, the script cannot determine what permissions to check.

+* `--deploying-principal-arn` (Required)
+    * **Why:** This specifies *whose* permissions the script should simulate.
+This is the ARN of the IAM user or role that you plan to use when running `aws cloudformation create-stack` (or update-stack).
+    * **Distinction from Script Execution Credentials:** The IAM identity running *this Python script* might be different from the identity deploying the Cfn stack.
+For example:
+        * A security team member (with broader permissions like `iam:SimulatePrincipalPolicy`) might run this script to audit the permissions of a dedicated, less-privileged CloudFormation deployment role.
+        * In CI/CD pipelines, the role running the check script might be different from the role deploying the infrastructure.
+        This separation allows for flexible permission auditing and adherence to the principle of least privilege.

+* `--region` (Required)
+    * **Why:** Many AWS resource ARNs are region-specific (e.g., `arn:aws:lambda:us-east-1:...`).
+The script needs the target deployment region to:
+        * Construct more accurate potential ARNs for resources that will be created.
+        * Ensure Boto3 clients target the correct regional AWS service endpoints for any API calls (like prerequisite checks).

+* `--parameters "Key1=Value1" "Key2=Value2" ...` (Optional, but often necessary)
+    * **Why:** These are the parameters you would pass to the CloudFormation stack during its creation or update.
+The script needs them because:
+        * **Prerequisite Identification:** Some parameters (like `OutpostRoleArn` in the Cfn template) point to existing AWS resources.
+The script uses the provided parameter value to know which specific prerequisite to check.
+        * **Resource Naming & Configuration:** Other parameters (e.g., `CortexPlatformRoleName`, `ExternalID`) influence the names, ARNs, or configurations (like IAM Role trust policies or inline policy conditions) of the resources CloudFormation will create.
+Providing these helps the script:
+            * Construct more specific (less wildcarded) ARNs for the IAM simulation.
+            * Supply relevant `ContextEntries` (like `sts:ExternalId`) to the IAM simulation if these parameters are used in IAM policy condition keys.
+        * **Accuracy of Analysis:** Without these parameters, the script would have to rely solely on default values from the template (if present) or make broader guesses, potentially reducing the accuracy of the pre-flight check.

+* `--profile` (Optional)
+    * **Why:** If you use named profiles in your AWS CLI configuration, this allows you to specify which profile's credentials the script should use for its own AWS API calls (like `iam:SimulatePrincipalPolicy` and `sts:GetCallerIdentity`).

-## 5. How to Run
+## 6. How to Run

 1.  **Save the Script:** Save the Python code as `cfn_preflight_check.py`.
-2.  **Ensure Prerequisites:** Install Python and the required libraries.
-Configure AWS credentials for the entity that will *run the script*.
+2.  **Ensure Requirements:** Install Python, `boto3`, and `pyyaml`.
+Configure AWS credentials for the IAM entity that will *run this script* (ensure it has the necessary permissions listed in Section 4).
 3.  **Execute from Terminal:**

     ```bash